SeldonIO/seldon-core/docs-gb/performance-tuning/models/inference.md

-## Inference
+# Inference

-Finally, when looking at optimizing the latency or throughput of deployed models or pipelines, it is important to consider different approaches to the execution of inference workloads.
+When looking at optimizing the latency or throughput of deployed models or pipelines, it is important to consider different approaches to the execution of inference workloads.
 Below are some tips on different approaches that may be relevant depending on the requirements of a given use-case:

 - gRPC may be more efficient than REST when your inference request payload benefits from a binary serialization format.
 - Grouping multiple real-time requests into small batches can improve throughput while maintaining acceptable latency.
 For more information on adaptive batching in MLServer, see [here](https://mlserver.readthedocs.io/en/latest/user-guide/adaptive-batching.html).